siddharthanarang/recursive-web-crawler/README.md

- baseUrl = Contains Base Url of the website, like https://medium.com maxCrawlingConcurrentRequests = No of concurrent request at a particular time. nextCrawlingInterval = Act as a delay between two batch of concurrent Requests in milli seconds. maxRequests =  No of Maximum Request we will be hitting to the baseUrl after that stop crawling.
+ baseUrl = Contains Base Url of the website, like https://medium.com maxCrawlingConcurrentRequests = No of concurrent request at a particular time. maxRequests =  No of Maximum Request we will be hitting to the baseUrl after that stop crawling.

- e.g. maxCrawlingConcurrentRequests = 5, nextCrawlingInterval = 5000, maxRequests =15
- Then 3 batch will be formed each will be hitting 5 webpage request concurrently with a gap of 5 seconds between each batch.

 #### Variables

-crawlingQueue (Array) = Queue which has all the Url which need to be crawled isCrawlingRunning (Boolean) =  Variable maintaining current state of crawling stopCrawling (Boolean) = Variable to stop the crawling when maxRequests Limit is reached totalHits =  Maintaining a record of no of total hits we have consumed currentHits = Maintaining a record of no of concurrent hits at a particular time
+crawlingQueue (Array) = Queue which has all the Url which need to be crawled stopCrawling (Boolean) = Variable to stop the crawling when maxRequests Limit is reached totalHits =  Maintaining a record of no of total hits we have consumed currentHits = Maintaining a record of no of concurrent hits at a particular time

  ```
- 4. This way crawling process will keep on continue in batches (Hit webPages Concurrently in limits so that we don't
+ 4. Crawling process will keep on working continuously (Hit webPages Concurrently within limits so that we don't
- get blocked ) with checking condition of isCrawlingRunning and link exist in crawlingQueue to be crawled,
+ get blocked ) with checking condition whether that has been crawled already or not,
  recursively till the time maxRequests limit is reached.

  5. Once webPage is requested all the internal (links which has relative path of the base url like /topic/health)